 - Introduction to Supervision

 - Workforce Dynamics

-The course is presented as 13 learning sessions, each of 30 to 60 minutes duration, plus figures and schematics.
-It also includes five interactive review sessions for verification of course learning objectives.
+The course is presented as 13 learning sessions, each of 30 to 60 minutes duration, plus figures, schematics, and interactive course reviews that confirm achievement of the learning objectives.
 Total course duration is equivalent to approximately 10 hours of learning content.